 I’ve had my share of youthful fun on Shasta Lake throughout my life.
 In college, my friends and I had numerous houseboat trips on the lake where, admittedly, we didn’t always make the best decisions.
 I get it, I really do.
 But there’s a difference between my youthful self and most of you – the thousands of college students who come to have fun on houseboats during Memorial Day weekend.

 The difference?
 I grew up on the lake.
 And I know how to respect the lake.

 Respecting the lake means a few things.
 First and foremost, the lake can be dangerous.
 Every year there are drowning deaths on the lake and I can tell you that most of them involve alcohol.

 Sure, it seems so calm and serene when you wake up to the sunrise on the lake.
 Heck, that’s the appeal of it, right?
-But behind all that beauty lies multiple dangerous scenarios, especially when you mix in alcohol.
-When swimming, always have someone an eyes-view away.
+But behind all that beauty lies many dangerous scenarios, especially when you mix in alcohol.
+When swimming, always have someone at eyes-view away.
 Don’t swim while you’re intoxicated.
 And if you’re going to jump off the top of your boat, check the water around you and don’t jump near other people or boats.

 Here’s the point in a nutshell – just don’t be drunk and dumb.
 When you’re out in the sun, you get dehydrated, so the amount of alcohol you can consume is altered.
 If you’re going to drink, drink responsibly and not to excess.

 Again, I know what it’s like to be young.
 I understand these “drinking rules” probably won’t be followed by many of you.
 But just know, if you choose to do these things, it could end tragically.
 Tread at your own risk.

 Now that brings me to my next point – PACK OUT WHAT YOU PACK IN!